-Computer labs will be held once per week in room 1090B-2 Hunter North.
+Computer labs are scheduled once per week.
 Labs will consist of exercises designed to introduce you to some of the concepts and skills necessary to study environmental systems in a quantitative fashion.
 These include basic mathematical concepts, as well as using computer simulations, or models, to understand the Earth from a "systems dynamics" perspective.
 STELLA® modeling software will be used in modeling exercises.
 No previous experience in computer modeling or STELLA software is expected, although basic familiarity with the Windows operating system, MS WORD and MS EXCEL, is expected.
 Computer labs will be provided to you.

 NOTE: a greater emphasis will be placed on analysis of data and results.